DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

         task => task.Contacts.Any(contact => contact.Department.Users.Any(user => user == currentUser)) ||
         ((Contact)task.AssignedTo).Department == currentUser.Department;
 ```

-We are using these filter predicates to load objects for XPO and EF Core tests without security to simulate how it could be done without integrated security to comparison.
+We use these filter predicates to load objects in security-free XPO and EF Core tests.
+This way we obtain the numbers that we compare to tests with integrated Security System.

 #### In Apps with the Security System

 ```csharp
     userRole.AddTypePermission<ContactType>(SecurityOperations.FullObjectAccess, SecurityPermissionState.Deny);
     userRole.AddObjectPermission<ContactType>(SecurityOperations.FullObjectAccess,